ebarronh/ai-dev-tasks/README.md

 ### 4️⃣ Instruct the AI to Work Through Tasks (and Mark Completion)

-To ensure methodical progress and allow for verification, we'll use `task-list.mdc`.
+To ensure methodical progress and allow for verification, we'll use `task-list.md`.
 This command instructs the AI to focus on one task at a time and wait for your go-ahead before moving to the next.

-1. Create or ensure you have the `task-list.mdc` file accessible.
+1. Create or ensure you have the `task-list.md` file accessible.
-2. In Cursor's Agent chat, tell the AI to start with the first task (e.g., `1.1`):
+2. In Claude Code CLI, tell the AI to start with the first task (e.g., `1.1`):

     ```
-    Please start on task 1.1 and use @task-list.mdc
+    /user:task-list Start on task 1.1
     ```
-    *(Important: You only need to reference `@task-list.mdc` for the *first* task.
+    *(Important: You only need to reference `@task-list.md` for the *first* task.
 The instructions within it guide the AI for subsequent tasks.)*

     The AI will attempt the task and then prompt you to review.